 This variety is a strong, bushy plant producing exquisite, high centered buds that are peachy-yellow with pink edges and overlay; creates a huge impact in small spaces and containers; good disease resistance; benefits from winter protection

 Cutie Pie™ Rose features showy yellow flowers with peach overtones and pink edges at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Cutie Pie™ Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.